Download our Nail Surgery information pack

 - A special substance known as phenol is then applied over the nail bed to prevent regrowth

-- A dressing is applied to the toe and the tourniquet is removed
+- The tourniquet is removed and a dressing is applied to the toe

 - The patient is given advise on how to care for the toe following the procedure